-Interstate 82 is a northwest to southeast freeway that links Interstates 84 and 90 in Oregon and Washington.
-The highway originates in the Kittitas Valley near Ellensburg, where it travels south and crosses Manastash and Umtanum Ridges along the west side of Yakima Firing Range.
-Winding from Selah Valley directly along side the Yakima River, I-82 & U.S. 97 travels through a gap west of Yakima Ridge into the city of Yakima.
+Interstate 82 is a rural freeway in the Pacific Northwest that links I-84 near Hermiston, Oregon with I-90 at Ellensburg, Washington.
+The highway originates in the Kittitas Valley, where it travels south with U.S. 97 across Manastash and Umtanum Ridges along the west side of Yakima Firing Range.
+Winding from Selah Valley directly along side the Yakima River, I-82/U.S. 97 pass through a gap west of Yakima Ridge into the city of Yakima.

 Yakima used to include a Business Loop for I-82 through Downtown, while I-82 combines with U.S. 12 and 97 through eastern reaches of the city adjacent to the river.
-South of Union Gap, U.S. 97 parts ways with the corridor for Wapato and Toppenish while I-82 & U.S. 12 veer southeast along the Yakima River toward Snipes Mountain and Sunnyside.
+South of Union Gap, U.S. 97 parts ways with the corridor for Wapato and Toppenish while I-82/U.S. 12 shift southeast along the Yakima River toward Snipes Mountain and Sunnyside.

-Interstate 82 & U.S. 12 remain paired through eastern reaches of Yakima Valley to Grandview and Prosser before ascending along the northern slopes of Horse Heaven Hills east to Benton City and the Tri-Cities area.
-U.S. 12 separates with I-82 for Interstate 182, the a freeway spur leading east through Goose Gap to Richland and Pasco.
+Interstate 82/U.S. 12 remain paired through eastern reaches of Yakima Valley to Grandview and Prosser before ascending along the northern slopes of Horse Heaven Hills east to Benton City and the Tri-Cities area.
+U.S. 12 separates with I-82 for Interstate 182, a freeway spur leading east through Goose Gap to Richland and Pasco.

-Staying south of Badger Mountain along the periphery of Horse Heaven Hills, Interstate 82 bypasses Kennewick to a merge with U.S. 395.
+Staying south of Badger Mountain along the periphery of Horse Heaven Hills, Interstate 82 bypasses Kennewick to the merge with U.S. 395.
 The pair depart the Tri-Cities for a southerly route over Horse Heaven Hills along side Bofer and Fourmile Canyons.
-Once at Plymouth, the pair meet the east end of Washington 14 and the Columbia River.
+Once at Plymouth, the two meet the east end of Washington Route 14 and the Columbia River.

-Spanning the Columbia along I-82 & U.S. 395 is the Umatilla Bridge.
-The bridge consists of separate spans, the eastbound crossing opened in 1955 and the westbound completed in 1987.
+Spanning the Columbia along I-82/U.S. 395 is the Umatilla Bridge.
+The bridge consists of separate spans; the eastbound crossing opened in 1955 and the westbound was completed in 1987.
 U.S. 395 breaks away from the freeway at Umatilla just south of the state line to combine with U.S. 730 nearby.
-Interstate 82 stays to the west through agricultural areas and Herimiston to end at Interstate 84 adjacent to the Umatilla Army Depot.
+Known as McNary Highway Number 70 in Oregon, Interstate 82 stays to the west through agricultural areas outside Herimiston to end at I-84 adjacent to Umatilla Army Depot.

 Parallel U.S. Routes

-Interstate 82 follows U.S. 97 from Interstate 90 south to Yakima, U.S. 12 from Yakima east to the Tri-Cities, and a new alignment from there southeast to the Columbia River and Interstate 84.
-Although U.S. 395 is currently signed on this section of Interstate 82, U.S. 395 used to follow a different route.
-Before Interstate 82 was completed between Umatilla and Kennewick, U.S. 395 went between Umatilla and Pasco through Wallula and Burbank, overlapped with U.S. 730 and U.S. 12.
-Once the freeway was completed, U.S. 395 was rerouted to follow I-82.
+Interstate 82 follows U.S. 97 from I-90 south to Yakima, U.S. 12 from Yakima east to the Tri-Cities, and an independent alignment from there southeast to the Columbia River and I-84.
+Although U.S. 395 is signed along Interstate 82 south of Kennewick, it used to follow a different route.
+Prior to the completion of I-82 between Umatilla and Kennewick, U.S. 395 went between Umatilla and Pasco through Wallula and Burbank.
+It also overlapped with U.S. 730 and U.S. 12.

 - East End – Hermiston, OR